goto-bus-stop/wlk-most-played/README.md

 ## Usage

-This plugin adds a single new shortcode.
+This plugin adds several new shortcodes.

  * `[sekshi-most-played]` - Displays a sortable and paginated [DataTable](https://datatables.net) listing songs and their playcounts.
+ * `[sekshi-history]` - Displays the most recently played songs in a format eerily similar to plug.dj's own.

 ## License